Abaymani/peridot/README.md

-# PERIDOT(s)
+# PERIDOT(-files)

 Personal 'WIP' dotfiles for Arch/Hyprland using Quickshell.
 With bits and pieces taken/inspired from [end4-dots](https://github.com/end-4/dots-hyprland), [ML4W](https://github.com/mylinuxforwork/dotfiles) and [Caelestia](https://github.com/caelestia-dots/shell).
+Project aim is just to learn quickshell and make something useable for myself by the end.

 ## Setup
 To make git tracking easier, clone this repo to a folder separate from *~/.config* and create a symlink instead.
 This way, your git repo won't start tracking random app config folders.